How a Child Support Attorney in Houston Can Help You

 Calculating Child Support in Houston, Texas

 In Texas, the amount of support a parent may be obligated to pay is regulated by statutory guidelines.
-The guidelines take into account the income of the non-custodial parent.
+The guidelines take into account is the income of the non-custodial parent.

 Along with the number of children before the court, and the total number of children the parent has a legal duty to support.

 It would be in your best interest to understand these guidelines about calculating child support payments in Houston, Texas or contact us to talk to a child custody attorney.

 Although the guidelines are presumed to be in the best interest of the children, this presumption may be rebutted in certain circumstances.